WA Resident Scholarships for First-Year Students

 Most scholarships require additional application materials.

-We encourage all Western Washington University transfer students to explore TheWashBoard.org, a free, student-centered, online clearinghouse for Washington state scholarships—both Washington residents and students attending Washington colleges and universities are eligible.
+We encourage all Western Washington University students to explore TheWashBoard.org, a free, student-centered, online clearinghouse for Washington state scholarships—both Washington residents and students attending Washington colleges and universities are eligible.
 TheWashBoard.org allows you to search and apply for verified scholarship opportunities that are specific to your academic interests, transfer student status, or other criteria.